andrewharvey/abs2pgsql/2011-census/README.md

 * Expanded Community Profile (cat. no. 2069.0.30.009)
 * Working Population Profile (cat. no. 2069.0.30.009)
 * Estimated Resident Population (cat. no. 2069.0.30.010)

+Two additional products will likely be supported when they are released,
+* Mesh Block Counts
+* Socio-Economic Indexes for Areas (SEIFA)

 To actually use these scripts to load the data, you need the data.
 You can either download it from my DataPack DVD mirror (tba, but in the mean